mindis/snowplow.github.com/analytics/customer-analytics/customer-lifetime-value.md

 3. They don't integrate with other systems used in other channels, to enable a holistic view of customer behaviour and value across online and offline channels
 4. They don't provide the granular data required to build sophisticated models to forecast customer value going forwards

-Fortunately, SnowPlow addresses the above limitations, enabling analysts to calculate customer lifetime value as detailed below.
+Fortunately, Snowplow addresses the above limitations, enabling analysts to calculate customer lifetime value as detailed below.

 <a name="calculating-clv"><h2>5.
-Calculating customer lifetime value with SnowPlow</h2></a>
+Calculating customer lifetime value with Snowplow</h2></a>

 There are diffent levels of sophistication to calculate customer lifetime value.
 The diagram below illustrates some different approaches: